iamelviskemboi/pizzatoa/README.md

 # pizzatoa

-This is a pizza shop website.
+This is the pizza shop website.
+Get to choose your size, toppings or even the crust of your pizza.
+Design it yourself and get the order details before checkout.

 ## Prerequisites